-The Ontario Curling Council has scheduled eight (8) Talent ID Camps for March and April 2017.
+The Ontario Curling Council has scheduled seven (7) Talent Development Camps for March and April 2018.

 Each camp will also provide coaches a professional development opportunity.
 The camps will be open for coaches to observe and work along side of Provincial Coaches.
-There is also a specialized presentation just for coaches.
-Topics for this year’s presentation include Gap Analysis, Season Debriefing, Goal Setting and Off-Season Planning.
 Coaches will earn 3 professional development points towards their maintenance of certification.

 |Date||City||Club||Registration Deadline||Maximum Number of Athletes||Athlete Registration Link||Coach Registration Link|